alt-dima/tofugu/README.md

 Please join the [Toaster-ToasterDB beta-testers!](https://github.com/alt-dima/tofugu/issues/10)

-### Inventory Files repo
+### Git-based Infrastructure layers configuration Storage (Inventory Files)

-If env variable `toasterurl` is not set, TofuGu will use file-based inventory storage, by the path configured in `inventory_path`
+If env variable `toasterurl` is not set, TofuGu will use file-based configuration Storage (probably dedicated git repo), specified by the path configured in `inventory_path`.

 Examples: